photoprism/photoprism/SPONSORS.md

 [Łukasz Anwajler](https://github.com/anwajler) (GitHub Sponsors, November 2021)

-*See https://github.com/sponsors/photoprism for a full list of GitHub sponsors.*
+See https://github.com/sponsors/photoprism for a full list of GitHub sponsors.
+[Let us know](https://photoprism.app/contact) if you do not want to be listed for any reason.

 ## One-Time Donations ##